 So many amazing creatures live in South Puget Sound and can be found on our local beaches.
 The Estuarium’s Meet the Beach program sends our trained Beach Naturalist volunteers out during summer low-tides to help our community discovery intertidal life!
 Find our dedicated team of Beach Naturalists sporting green vests and hats as they wade through the low-tide to explore estuary plants and animals.
 Our Beach Naturalists will help you dig in the mud and turn over rocks to find estuary creatures and answer all of your questions about Puget Sound’s intertidal marine life.

 For more questions about Meet the Beach, please contact our Program Coordinator.

-“Learning about all the unseen life around us.
-Loved learning about intricacy of barnacles.”
+“My Favorite part was learning about all the unseen life around us.
+Loved learning about the intricacy of barnacles.”

 “I loved how excited my kids (4 & 7) were.
 I have never seen my 4-year-old so excited.
 This was fantastic.
 Thank you!
 Especially to Paula for her patience & enthusiasm.”

 “Hearing an 8-year-old saying, ‘and I thought it would be boring here.“